 No Smelly Cat

-A cat ends up in NYC having stowed away in a van having been chased by a dog but no sooner has the cat arrived in the city he is caught by a man with a cage and taken to a facility where they help people to quit smoking.
-Dick Morrison is there having decided to try and quit and he is show the cat in a caged room where it is being electrocuted through a metal floor and he is told if he smokes again, and people will be watching, it will be his wife and then his daughter who has to deal with the electric floor.
+A cat ends up in NYC having stowed away in a van after being chased by a dog.
+But no sooner has the cat arrived in the city he is caught by a man with a cage and taken to a facility where they help people to quit smoking.
+Dick Morrison (James Woods - Against All Odds) is there having decided he needs to quit and he is shown the cat in a caged room where it is being electrocuted through a metal floor.
+He is then told if he smokes again, and people will be watching, it will be his wife and then his daughter who has to deal with the electric floor.

 What this all boils down to is that "Cat's Eye" is an entertaining mix of disturbing and comedy but with neither the comedy being too forced or the disturbing side too scary.